-Can we create a view based on other views in SQL Server?
+Can we create a view based on other views?

 Can we update the views in SQL Server?

-Yes, views can be updated.
-However, updating a view that is based on multiple tables, may not update the underlying tables correctly.
-To correctly update a view that is based on multiple tables we can make use INSTEAD OF triggers in SQL Server.
+Yes, in SQL server views can be updated.
+However, updating a view that is based on multiple tables, may not update the base tables correctly.
+To correctly update a view that is based on multiple tables we can make use of INSTEAD OF triggers in SQL Server.

 In the next article, I am going to discuss Why do we need Views in SQL Server with Examples.
 Here, In this article, I try to explain the Views in SQL Server with Examples.
 I hope this article will help you with your needs.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.

 About the Author: Pranaya Rout

 Pranaya Rout has published more than 3,000 articles in his 11-year career.
 Pranaya Rout has very good experience with Microsoft Technologies, Including C#, VB, ASP.NET MVC, ASP.NET Web API, EF, EF Core, ADO.NET, LINQ, SQL Server, MYSQL, Oracle, ASP.NET Core, Cloud Computing, Microservices, Design Patterns and still learning new technologies.